 How are Adderall & Meth Addictions Treated?

 While the answer to, “Is Adderall meth?” shows distinct differences, the treatment for addiction to both drugs proves similar.
 The first step is going to a detox program.
-After completion of detox, some people move into a residential program.
+After completion of detox, some people move into an inpatient rehab program.
 After that, or as an alternative to it, outpatient care can provide excellent treatment for all types of substance use disorders.
 Outpatient care levels include intensive outpatient programs (IOP), virtual IOP, and partial hospitalization programs (PHP).

 Both Adderall and meth addiction can be treated by attending a menu of therapies that help people learn to overcome drug abuse.
 Choices for therapy modalities include individual, group, family, holistic, and trauma-based therapies.
 In addition, outpatient treatment can provide access to helpful prescription medications that alleviate many withdrawal symptoms.
 This helps keep people from needlessly suffering while they work on their sobriety.